ejfeldman7/resume_rag/README.md

 ## Future Work
 Currently, responses from the chatbot are generally on topic, but leave room for improvement.
 Much of the limiting factors come to memory constraints and trying to balance having a smaller model with generating meaningful results.
 This could ideally be alleviated by deploying the model in a separate location or using an existing API for a larger model that is more powerful.
 Those implementations may not be free, so they were not pursued in this initial approach.

+## Notes

+- GitHub actions free tier was used up quickly in some initial runs that had a build test for the Streamlit app.
+This has been adjusted to only run on Pull Requests in the future, which will be the process for changes going forward.